e2technologies/ViewCSS/README.md

 ### Performance
-For performance, the configuration object is lazily created and then cached so that subsequent calls with the same "class name", "class", and "style" will re0use the cached value.
+For performance, the configuration object is lazily created and then cached so that subsequent calls with the same "class name", "class", and "style" will reuse the cached value.

 The cache is reset when the dictionary object is set.
 If the CSS dictionary can be updated while the application is running, for example, a new version